 Resale Value

-When it comes to resale value, engineered wood floors are the clear winner over laminate floors.
+When it comes to resale value in 2024, engineered wood floors are the clear winner over laminate floors.
 Engineered hardwood can be sanded and refinished just like traditional hardwood, so it’s virtually indistinguishable from the real thing.
 Laminate floors, on the other hand, are perceived as being lower quality and less durable, even though they can actually be more durable than solid wood.
 If you’re looking to invest in a floor that will pay off in the long run, engineered hardwood is the way to go.

 Closing Thoughts

-So, which is the best type of flooring for your home?
+So, which is the best type of flooring for your home in 2024?
 The answer to that question will depend on a variety of factors, including your budget and the specific needs of your household.
 However, engineered hardwood and laminate flooring have unique benefits that can be perfect for certain homeowners.
 If you’re still unsure about which type of flooring is right for you, don’t hesitate to get in touch with us – we would be happy to help!